Development of Values and Value Systems in Nursing

 • Values are guiding principles that shape priorities, behavior, and decisions.

-• Value development reflects both innate tendencies and environmental socialization.
+• Value development reflects both innate tendencies and environmental socialization across the lifespan.

 • Caregivers, peers, teachers, and belief communities all influence value formation.